 At Highview College we embrace the use of eLearning technologies to support VCE students achieve their best.
-With this at the forefront of our thinking, we are delighted to confirm that all VCE students will have access to Edrolo for most of their VCE subjects in 2024.
+With this at the forefront of our thinking, we confirm that VCE students will have access to Edrolo for a number of their VCE subjects in 2025.